The Return of Dracula: Release

-The Return of Dracula premiered theatrically in Los Angeles on May 21, 1958 as a double feature with The Flame Barrier.
+The Return of Dracula premiered theatrically in Los Angeles on May 21, 1958, as the top half of a double feature with The Flame Barrier.
 To promote the film, United Artists advertised that 12 insurance companies had refused to assume any liability risk for those admitted to see the feature.

 When shown on U.S. television, it was retitled Curse of Dracula.
 In the UK, it was released theatrically as The Fantastic Disappearing Man.
 Later in 1958, the Hammer film Horror of Dracula appeared in theaters in both the UK and the U.S. and The Return of Dracula was eclipsed as a result, due to Christopher Lee's new stardom as the Count.

 Critical response

 Geoffrey M. Warren of the Los Angeles Times dismissed the film, writing that it "could have been put off indefinitely and no one would have ever known."

-Home video
+Home media

 The Return of Dracula was released on DVD by MGM in 2007 as a Midnite Movies Double Feature with Landres' previous film, The Vampire (1957).
-It was re-released on DVD as an exclusive release from BestBuy.
+It was re-released on DVD as an exclusive release from Best Buy.